yihaa5/jQuery-Form-Toolltip/README.md

 Include the formtooltip.js after the jquery.js file.

+Construct the fields in JSON format:
+  - You are able to specify the individual tooltip CSS
+  - You are able to fadeIn and fadeOut direction.
+Currently supporting Top, Bottom, Right and Left

-run $().formtooltip() function to your form and input the json structure to your form.
+run $().formtooltip() function to your form using the constructed JSON.